2023 Twin Cities Spring Break Guide

 Sticking close to home with your crew this Spring Break?
 (Same here.
 Hence all this research.)

 Why spring break?
-Because a Minnesota winter wrapping up is worth celebrating.
+Because a Minnesota winter wrapping up — even as mild as this one — is worth celebrating.
 Craft a fun staycation “Spring Break Trip” for your own family whether you have big kids or little kids.
 Be tourists right in the Twin Cities!

 Spring Break in March in the Twin Cities?